 Before you begin, make sure you have installed Java.

 Please note that this article only pertains to Private Cloud and Bare Metal servers.
+Also, Control Web Panel (CWP) users can install this in a few clicks.

 Installing Apache Tomcat